HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was the functions of the potentiometer and how to apply this electric part in a real world context.
+I also learnt the 'light state' function during the coding process.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as an actual light dimmer.
+To expand this experiment it could be altered to change the speed of a fan rather than the brightness of an LED.

 ### Experiment 4- Using Transistor To Drive Motor ###

-(Replace this with the experiment name)

 #### Photo of completed project ####